franramirez688/RA8875_Button_Panel/readme.md

 # Button Panel Library for Arduino TFT Touch Display

-Make automatically several buttons with different functionalities and draw, in your Arduino TFT Touch Display, some shapes with each one.
+Make automatically several buttons with different functionalities and draw some shapes with each one in your Arduino TFT Touch Display.

 ## Hardware